 Globalization Partners provides Estonia compensation and benefits outsourcing to make it easy for companies to expand and harness talent all over the world.
 We can add your employees to our payroll to make sure they get paid the right amounts at the right times.
 We’ll also include them in our Estonia benefits management plan to make sure they get the benefits they deserve.

 Estonia Compensation Laws

-Estonia compensation laws dictate a minimum monthly wage of 500 EUR a month.
+Estonia compensation laws dictate a minimum monthly wage of 584 EUR a month as of 2020.
 However, many employees make at least 1,200 EUR a month in the country.
 As an employer, you’re required to pay employees at least once a month and withhold all payroll taxes at the source.
 Keep in mind that a collective bargaining agreement (CBA) could change these laws, so it’s best to check and see if your industry has an applicable agreement.

 Guaranteed Benefits for All Employees

 Employees in Estonia should get 12 days off for the country’s holidays.
 The working day preceding several holidays should also be reduced by three hours.
 You need to make sure employees get 28 calendar days of paid time off each year, including working and non-working days.

 Female employees should get 140 days of maternity leave that can begin anywhere between 30 to 70 days before the due date.
 The state pays for this maternity benefit as well as paternity leave.
 Fathers should get up to 10 working days of paternity leave anywhere from two months before to two months after the birth.
 The state will also pay for parental leave up until the child’s third birthday.